 Based on the drug ordered, your insurance company will tell you where you can get these drugs (such as through a specialty pharmacy, mail order, or a local pharmacy).
-If using a specialty or mail order pharmacy, you will need to allow extra time for delivery and set reminders to reorder your drugs in time. beam radiation.
+If using a specialty or mail order pharmacy, you will need to allow extra time for delivery and set reminders to reorder your drugs in time.

+SBRT, or SABR) is another type of externalbeam radiation.
 It uses precisely focused, highdose beams of radiation to kill cancer cells and shrink tumors.